Waimea-mhasegawa/200dtd-todo-project/docs/0-requirements.md

 ### Relevance to the System

-it is important for a task management because it directly impacts a product's success by making it easy for users to complete tasks, leading to increased satisfaction, efficiency, and loyalty.
+It is important for a task management because it directly impacts a product's success by making it easy for users to complete tasks, leading to increased satisfaction, efficiency, and loyalty.

 ### Impact / Considerations

 To make the app more usable, I need to design a clear and simple interface with easily recognizable buttons for navigation.
-I will test the app with different users to identify any parts that are confusing or hard to use.
-This testing will help
+It will be used to guide users toward actions.
+I will test to identify any elements that are confusing of difficult to use.
+This testing will help ensuring that the final app is simple, efficient, and enjoyable for everyone.